FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Nuendo.md

 As this metadata is sent with normalized value according to the ADM-OSC specification, SPAT Revolution ADM-OSC input preset and transformation will allow scaling to the desired automation zone range.

-Nuendo can as well receive normalized position data from SPAT Revolution ADM-OSC XYZ output (preset), map them to the panner (position tracking) and write automation data with the corresponding audio object if desired.
+Nuendo can as well receive normalized position data from SPAT Revolution ADM-OSC XYZ output (preset), map them to the VST MultiPanner (position tracking) and write automation data with the corresponding audio object if desired.

 ## Setting up Nuendo OSC Object Position Tracking

 This next part covers incoming data to Nuendo.
-This would be to actually record the object information (from a live performance for example) to the Nuendo panner so ultimately use it as automation.
+This would be to actually record the object information (from a live performance for example) to the Nuendo VST MultiPanner so ultimately use it as automation.

 > At the time of writing it is not recommend to configure the objects bi-directionally as some workflow challenges exist with object index ID when dealing with a mix of mono, stereo or multichannel objects.